NerdBowl/nerd-bowl-vault/10_Concepts/Commitment Devices.md

 ---
 tags:
+  - game-theory
 aliases: []
-status: not_started
+status: good_enough
 created: 2025-12-08 11:50
 ---
 ### Commitment Devices
 **Commitment Devices** are mechanisms or strategic moves that alter a player's available options or payoffs to make a promise or threat **credible**.
-They address **Commitment Problems**, where players would collectively benefit from a specific outcome but individual incentives lead to defection.
+They address [[Social Dilemma]]s, where players would collectively benefit from a specific outcome but individual incentives lead to defection.
 #### Credible vs. Non-Credible Threats
 - **Non-Credible Threat:** A threat that a rational player would not carry out because it is not in their material interest to do so when the time comes.
 - **Credible Threat:** A threat that the opponent believes will be carried out because the threatener's incentives have been altered (or constrained) to make carrying out the threat optimal or unavoidable.